-Having health insurance is mandatory in Germany and it cost money.
-What to do if you are for some reason unemployed?
+Having health insurance is mandatory in Germany, and it costs money.
+What to do if you are, for some reason, unemployed?
 Usually, unemployed people don’t have to worry about health insurance, but only if they receive unemployment benefits.

 An unemployed person staying or living in Germany must have valid health insurance.
 You can choose between public and private coverage depending on your situation and preferences.
 The following options are available: private insurance, expat insurance, public insurance, and voluntary public insurance.

 Everyone must have health insurance in Germany, including unemployed people, students, freelancers, and even visitors.
 So what should you know about health insurance as a nonworking person or someone without an income?

 An unemployed has different options for getting health insurance in Germany.
 It varies depending on the current and past status in Germany.
 Several insurance options are available to someone without a job or income (or at least a registered one).